Blog · AI

 - performance and readability

-The MCP + API contract combo is interesting here because it forces the design to take states and constraints into account.
+The MCP + API contract combo is useful here, as it forces design to account for states and constraints.

 Living design system: variables, components, conventions